Forau/yanngo/README.md

 * api - Interfaces for the api and transports
 * crypto - Helper functions for credentials
-* example - Examples
+* example - Fairly basic examples.
-..* nordnetd - The first go-RPC based daemon
-..* nordnetc - The first go-RPC based client
-..* nsqnnd - New structured deamon, with nsq as eventbus ..* nsqnnc - New structured client, with nsq as eventbus
+. * nsqnnd - New structured deamon, with nsq as eventbus . * nsqnnc - New structured client, with nsq as eventbus
 * feed - Basic feed.
 (Will have some redesign)
-..* nsqfeeder - Feed over NSQ.
-This will be replaced by generic api from 'remote'
 * httpcli - Http-client helper.
 Current implementation depends on resty, but a pure standard one would be an easy change.
 * remote - Interfaces to unify remote calls, like RPC or eventbus'es.
 Wrappers to provide functionality for unificatgion.
-..* nsqconn - Providing what is needed for the 'remote' interfaces when using NSQ as channel.
+. * nsqconn - Providing what is needed for the 'remote' interfaces when using NSQ as channel.
 * swagger - Generated swagger model.
 Only scripted changes, so it can be updated if nordnet changes its api.
 * transports - Implementation of api/transports interface.

-..* gorpc - Legacy go-rpc transport implimentation.
-Will be replaced with remotes.
+What should work on any given checkin is the tests, and the examples.